samplchallenges/SAMPL6/physical_properties/logP/analysis/README.md

    Also includes submission IDs assigned to each submission.
   - `error_for_each_logP.pdf` - Violin plots that show error distribution of predictions related to each experimental log *P*.
   - `logPCorrelationPlots/` - This directory contains plots of predicted vs. experimental log *P* values with linear regression line (blue) for each method.
 Files are named by submission ID of each method, which can be found in `statistics_table.pdf`.
 In correlation plots, dashed black line has slope of 1.
 Dark and light green shaded areas indicate +-0.5 and +-1.0 log *P* unit error regions, respectively.
-  - `pKaCorrelationPlotsWithSEM/` - This directory contains similar plots to the `pKaCorrelationPlots/` directory with error bars added for Standard Error of the Mean(SEM) of experimental and predicted values for submissions that reported these values.
+  - `logPCorrelationPlotsWithSEM/` - This directory contains similar plots to the `logPCorrelationPlots/` directory with error bars added for Standard Error of the Mean(SEM) of experimental and predicted values for submissions that reported these values.
 Since experimental log *P* SEM values are small horizontal error bars are mostly not visible.
+  - `logPCorrelationPlotsWithSEMMethodComparison/` - This directory contains plots similar to the `logPCorrelationPlots/` directory, except these compare the calculated log *P* of methods.
   - `AbsoluteErrorPlots/` - This directory contains a bar plot for each method showing the absolute error for each log *P* prediction compared to experimental value.
   - `StatisticsTables/` - This directory contains machine readable copies of Statistics Table, bootstrap distributions of performance statistics, and overall performance comparison plots based on RMSE and MAE values.
     - `statistics.pdf` - A table of performance statistics (RMSE, MAE, ME, R^2, linear regression slope(m), Kendall's Tau, and error slope(ES)) for all the submissions.